Finding the Best Places to Retire Since 2006!

 Kennett Square, Pennsylvania

 Tucked in a Valley and Surrounded by Mushroom Farms, Historic Kennett Square Has a Cute Downtown and a Must-Attend Mushroom Festival

 In the Brandywine Valley, just 32 miles from the hustle and bustle of Philadelphia, the little Borough of Kennett Square (population 6,200) is steeped in history.
 It dates from the late-1600s (but was not a true village until the mid-1800s), has ties to American Revolutionary War traitor Benedict Arnold and is known as the "Mushroom Capital of the World," with mushroom farms sprinkled across the surrounding countryside.

 Today this peaceful hamlet is particularly popular with transplants from Philadelphia and Wilmington, Delaware as they search for a quieter lifestyle.
 Thirty-four percent of residents are age 45 or better.
 Thirty-five percent hold at least a four year college degree.
 Politics are split down the middle, and the crime rate is below the national average.
-Kennett Square is racially diverse and has grown by 20% within the last decade or two.
-The cost of living is 10% above the national average.
+Kennett Square is racially diverse and has grown by 3% within the last decade.
+The cost of living meets the national average.